To Our Open Communities’ partners, friends, and clients,

 Over the next few months, I will be slowly transitioning out of my role as the CEO while helping the Board of Directors look for their next leader.
 I will be transitioning back to running my consulting and coaching business, The Open Delta Group, which will allow me to focus on leadership and organizational development for individuals and organizations throughout the country.

 I started with Open Communities three years ago and walked into the longest government shutdown in history.
 After catching our breath and strategizing our move forward, we woke up to a global pandemic.
 And through all of this, our Board of Directors and the staff of Open Communities never wavered.
 They never lost sight of our mission.
 They kept showing up.

 Solving our nation’s greatest challenges is not simple.
 It is not black and white.
-It is nuanced, it is complicated.
+It is nuanced.
+It is complicated.
 The distribution of power, decision-making, and lack of equity are still issues that plague us.
-Yet every day, our team chips away at solutions, to change one small corner of our community.
+Yet every day, our team chips away at solutions to change one small corner of our community.
 And these folks, they deserved to be included in the celebration of front-line workers.
-We must continue to support and celebrate our healthcare workers, our educators, our municipal workers, delivery drivers, and grocery clerks.
-Keep space and gratitude for our social workers, housing counselors and community advocates.
+We must continue to support and celebrate our healthcare workers, educators, municipal workers, delivery drivers, and grocery clerks.
+Keep space and gratitude for our social workers, housing counselors, and community advocates.
 They keep families housed.
 They keep families together.

 Open Communities will celebrate our 50th birthday next fall, September 2022.
 While my time leading Open Communities is ending, this is just the beginning of the next exciting chapter.
 May the next 50 years be full of real progress towards equity, giving voice to those that have been ignored, and learning from the pain of the past.